Create Bitcoin QR codes on a large scale by integrating our secure and easy to use Bitcoin QR code generator API into your websites or (d)apps.

-If you would prefer to customize the color of your QR codes our API can do that for you as well.
-Just use the color parameter in our crypto QR code generator's API.
-Detailed documentation can be found below or you can jump to our quick start instructions guide.
+Also a friendly reminder that you can customize your QR codes with our API.
+Just use the color, border or background parameter when making a QR code.
+All of the details can be found below or you can jump to our api quick start instructions guide.

-We've made things easy by including example GET request URL's for our QR code API below.
+We've made things easy by including example GET request URL for our QR code API below.
 All you have to do is change the values to reflect your own required QR code needs.
-Refer to the parameter names and their possible values using the charts below.
+Refer to the parameter names (case sensitive) and their possible values using the charts below.

 For more advanced webmasters you may want to dynamically generate wallet addresses in place of the GET requests crypto wallet address value using your favorite programming language.

-The address parameter is the public crypto wallet address that you would like to convert into a QR code format.
-Make sure the crypto address you add to the GET request matches the crypto style parameter above.
+The address parameter is the public crypto wallet address (case sensitive) that you would like to convert into a QR code format.
+Make sure the format of the crypto address you add to the GET request matches the style parameter.

-If the address and style do not match a default non QR code image will be returned.
-If you see the following image returned when making an API request check for missing required parameters or parameter errors.
+If the address format and crypto type do not match a default non QR code image will be returned.
+Also note if you see the following image returned when making an API request check for missing required parameters or parameter errors.

 Default API error response image (PNG).

-The amount parameter is used to automatically set the amount of cryptocurrency you wish to send or receive.
+The amount parameter is used to automatically set the amount of cryptocurrency you wish to send or receive and is used in conjunction with the URI address setting.
 This feature is handy if you are requesting payments for goods or services.

-When you or someone scans the QR code it will fill in the crypto address as well as the amount field, streamlining the sending or receiving process.
+When a user scans one of our QR codes it will prefill the cryptocurrency address field as well as the amount field.
+Most popular (d)apps today recognize crypto URIs which helps to streamline the sending or receiving process.

 In the following example we would like to include the set amount of 0.0005 BTC with address 1M5m1DuGw4Wyq1Nf8sfoKRM6uA4oREzpCX in a QR code format.

 The color parameter will change the default black and white QR code to any one of the following shown below.
-If the color is not set the default will be black with a white background or parameter 1.
+If the color is not set the default will be black or parameter 1.